You can configure the PHP settings for each of your Acquia Cloud environments.

 max_input_vars setting) is applied separately to

-You might want to change this value if your website includes very large or complex form inputs and you are getting PHP warnings about input variables exceeding the limit.
+You might want to change this value if your application includes very large or complex form inputs and you are getting PHP warnings about input variables exceeding the limit.
 The default value is 1000.
 The highest value you can set in the Acquia Cloud interface is 2500.
-If your website requires a higher value (or if you have an Acquia Cloud Enterprise website), you can file a ticket for Acquia to set a higher value.
+If your application requires a higher value (or if you have an Acquia Cloud Enterprise application), you can file a ticket for Acquia to set a higher value.
 However, higher values can lead to security vulnerabilities, so we recommend that you do not set the value higher than 5000.
-As an alternative, you should consider redesigning your website's forms to be smaller and less complex.
+As an alternative, you should consider redesigning your application's forms to be smaller and less complex.

 Maximum size of POST request (Acquia Cloud Professional only)